Planning-Inspectorate/applications-service/README.md

 ## Environment Setup

 Create a `.env` file in the applications service root folder `\`.
 Copy the variables from `.env.example` (in the same root folder).
+Speak to a colleague to get the actual variable values.

-Speak to a colleague to get the actual variable values
+Create a `.env` file in `./packages/applications-service-api`.
+Copy the variables from `.env.example` (in the same folder).
+Speak to a colleague to get the actual variable values.
+This file will also include a `DATABASE_URL` environment variable which is documented in the SQL Server section of this document below.

 ## Running